 One effective method for doing so is to improve in-product help.
 Now, standard in-product help is by no means an uncommon feature.
 However, the results are static and not contextually aware.
 In other words, they are irrelevant.

-By adopting a platform that applies AI on top of robust search to give rise to personalized recommendations (see above), you also attain the ability to surface help and documentation based on a user’s specific context – i.e., their current page and what they have already viewed up to that point.
+By adopting a platform that applies AI on top of robust search to give rise to personalized recommendations (see section above), you also attain the ability to deliver in-app contextual help and surface help and documentation based on a user’s specific context – i.e., their current page and what they have already viewed up to that point.

 That being said, a Relevance platform should allow you to integrate your search UI into your different applications so that you can surface helpful content in a contextual manner inside the product itself.
 Product use and adoption will soar.